Takeaway seals victory in $7.7 billion Just Eat battle

-AMSTERDAM (Reuters) - Online food ordering company Takeaway.com has won the battle for Britain’s Just Eat with a 5.9 billion pound ($7.7 billion) all share offer that will create one of the world’s largest meal delivery companies.
+AMSTERDAM (Reuters) - Online food ordering company Takeaway.com has won the battle for Britain’s Just Eat with a 5.9 billion pound ($7.7 billion) share offer that will create one of the world’s largest meal delivery companies.

 Takeaway said that 80.4 percent of Just Eat shareholders had agreed to its all-share offer, passing a 50 percent threshold needed to make the offer unconditional.

-“I am thrilled,” said Takeaway CEO Jitse Groen in a statement.
+“I am thrilled,” said Takeaway CEO and founder Jitse Groen in a statement.

-“Just Eat Takeaway.com is a dream combination and I am very much looking forward to leading the company for many years to come.”
+“Just Eat Takeaway.com is a dream combination and I am very much looking forward to leading the company for many years to come,” he added.

 Takeaway’s bid was worth 889 pence per share at the latest close.
 That trumped a rival bid of 800 pence per share in cash from tech investment giant Prosus.

+In a statement, Prosus CEO Bob van Dijk thanked Just Eat’s board and said his company’s final offer had been “appropriate in light of the investment required” to make Just Eat competitive.

+“We have been clear throughout that we would remain disciplined in how we allocate our capital and the price that we would offer,” he said.

-The merged company, which will be led by Takeaway CEO Groen, will have its headquarters in Amsterdam and a listing in London, with 23 subsidiaries in countries mostly in Europe but also in Canada, Australia, and Latin America.
+The merged Takeaway - Just Eat, which will be led by Takeaway CEO Groen, will have its headquarters in Amsterdam and a listing in London, with 23 subsidiaries in countries mostly in Europe but also in Canada, Australia, and Latin America.

-Takeaway says the combination will handle orders worth more than any non-Chinese rival, including GrubHub, Delivery Hero, and Uber Eats.
+Takeaway says the combination will handle orders worth more than rivals including GrubHub, Delivery Hero, and Uber Eats, in a market where China’s Meituan is the largest player by volume.

 While ending a colorful takeover battle, the victory starts the difficult task for Takeaway of integrating Just Eat.